Bloomberg raises millions to help Florida felons vote

 - US election: Donald Trump's campaign has spent $800 million - NZ Herald

-The Florida Rights Restitution Coalition had raised about US$5 million ($7.5m) before Bloomberg made calls to raise almost US$17 million ($25.6m) more, according to Bloomberg staffers.
+The Florida Rights Restitution Coalition had raised about US$5m ($7.5m) before Bloomberg made calls to raise almost US$17m ($25.6m) more, according to Bloomberg staffers.

-The money is targeted for felons who registered to vote while the law was in question and who owe US$1,500 ($2260) or less.
+The money is targeted for felons who registered to vote while the law was in question and who owe US$1500 ($2260) or less.
 That accounts for about 31,100 people, the staffers said.
-In a state that decided the 2000 presidential election by 537 votes, that could be critical in a year when polls show Trump and former Vice President Joe Biden in a dead heat.
+In a state that decided the 2000 presidential election by 537 votes, that could be critical in a year when polls show Trump and former vice-president Joe Biden in a dead heat.

 Organisers for the group say they aren't targeting people registered with a particular political party.